damnpedrini/VeggieChat/README.md

 - **Multi-tab Navigation:** Switch between different tabs for calorie tracking, recipe discovery, and account settings.

 ## Installation
-To use Gaia's Chat, follow these steps:
+To use Veggie Chat, follow these steps:
 1. Clone this repository to your local machine.
 2. Open the project in Xcode.
 3. Build and run the project on a simulator or your iOS device.